Apps don’t exist in a vacuum. While there’s nothing a good team can’t do, some 3rd-party services could be of real help to your apps’ growth.

 Let's draw a plan first.

 An overwhelming majority of mobile apps are monetized through traffic, that is, the purchase of advertisements.
-I assess that most apps don’t have a website or a web version, and even platform presence is usually limited to iOS.
+I noticed that most apps don’t have a website or a web version, and even platform presence is usually limited to iOS.
 Suppose a company doesn’t have access to a reliable organic resource (SEO, blog, etc.).
 In that case, the App Store Optimization (ASO) and advertisements are the only things that this company can do for a controlled promotion.

 We can divide services that are useful for development and promotion into six categories: